sdOps/argus/ARCHITECTURE.md

 → RCA).
 The rest of what is **original to Argus** hangs off that outer loop: the durability model (operational state and conversation both reconstructable from SQLite), the human-in-the-loop approval gate with agent-executed remediation, the ask-the-operator RCA pattern, and the explicit determinism/agency boundary.
-The harness is substrate; the operational control loop is the contribution.

 ---